Time spent on reconnaissance is seldom wasted.

 Overt reconnaissance would be the SAP members openly taking pictures, drawing maps, taking notes, and asking questions at a venue or location.
 Generally, this means that Principals and their security details are expected.
 Depending on the mission objectives, overt reconnaissance may be more or less low profile.

 CPOs carry out covert reconnaissance when limited exposure or information of a Principal’s arrival is to be announced.
 Covert observation can harm the amount and quality of knowledge gained.
 However, it is the approach to take if the SAP suspect they are being surveilled.
-In this case, the SAP will use equipment such as covert cameras.
+In this case, the SAP will use equipment such as covert cameras and dummy locations.

 The lone close protection operative is generally fighting time.
 A lone CPO needs to be resourceful in how to obtain all the information required.